ninaschaaf/PulseSensorBPM/README.md

   * **Note2**: The [Arduino 101 specs page](https://www.arduino.cc/en/Main/ArduinoBoard101) says the analog input is "...from ground to 3.3 volts", so experiment with powering the Pulse Sensor from 3.3V vs. 5V and see which works better for you.

 ##NOTE
 I am not the owner of this work.
 The original code is from [WorldFamousElectronics](https://github.com/WorldFamousElectronics).
-I just copied it into my own repo because the original repo was removed from the WorldFamousElectronics-Page.
+I modified the code to be able to use it for my own project.